puppetlabs/puppet-docs/source/guides/installing_dashboard.markdown

 Puppet Dashboard
 ================

 Puppet Dashboard is a web front end that keeps you informed and in control of everything going on in your Puppet ecosystem.
-It currently functions as a [node classification tool](#external_node_classification) and [a reporting dashboard](#reporting) and will soon do much more, including having better marketing copy.
+It currently functions as a [node classification tool](#external_node_classification) and [a reporting dashboard](#reporting) and will soon do much more, including having better marketing copy. **This document is deprecated.
+For up-to-date information, see the [bootstrapping chapter](/dashboard/manual/1.2/bootstrapping.html) of the latest version of the Puppet Dashboard manual.**

 * * *